zhouzi/logicalornot/README.md

   * [x] With the score
   * [x] With a button to tweet the result
   * [x] With a replay button mapped to the space bar key
-* [ ] Add a significant indicator when giving a wrong and right answer
+* [x] Add a significant indicator when giving a wrong answer
-* [ ] When giving an answer, show a random taunt depending of whether the answer is correct or not
+* [x] When giving an answer, show a random taunt depending of whether the answer is correct or not
 * [ ] Add the star, contribute and tweet link
 * [ ] Add Google Analytics